osquery/foundation/docs/office-hours/20200804_meeting_notes.md

 Some speculation:
-* when Nick removed the windows events from core, the static initialization might have started doing soemthing twice.
+* when Nick removed the windows events from core, the static initialization might have started doing something twice.
 * In the config change, we _stop_ all the publishers, then _start_ them.
 So there might be a bug there.
 * If osquery has stopped things, but the OS thinks there are still